Dart to the Heart

 Dart to the Heart is an album by the Canadian musician Bruce Cockburn, released in 1994.
 Cockburn considered it to be primarily an album of love songs.

 The album peaked at No. 176 on the Billboard 200.
 Its first single was "Listen for the Laugh", which was a hit on adult alternative airplay radio.
 Cockburn supported the album by touring with Patty Larkin.

 Production

+Dart to the Heart was produced by T Bone Burnett and mixed by Glyn Johns.
+Burnett had produced Cockburn's album Nothing but a Burning Light, and was asked by Cockburn to work with him again over his belief that "there was ground left to over that we hadn't covered when we finished Nothing but a Burning Light."

-The album was produced by T Bone Burnett and mixed by Glyn Johns.
-It was recorded at Bearsville Studios, in New York, although it was Cockburn's original intention to record the "quieter" songs in Los Angeles with a different group of musicians.
+The album was recorded at Bearsville Studios, in New York, although it was Cockburn's original intention to record the "quieter" songs in Los Angeles with a different group of musicians.
 Greg Leisz played pedal steel on Dart to the Heart.

 "Closer to the Light" is a tribute to the American musician Mark Heard, who died in 1992.
 "Train in the Rain" is an instrumental.
 "Scanning These Crowds" is about Louis Riel.